aelvan/Imager-Craft/README.md

 - You can transform both images in your asset sources, local and cloud-based ones, and external images on any url.
 - Transformed images are placed in their own folder, outside of the asset source folder.
 - You can even upload and serve the transformed images from AWS.
-- Optimize your created images automatically with jpegoptim, jpegtran, optipng or TinyPNG.
+- Optimize your transformed images automatically with jpegoptim, jpegtran, mozjpeg, optipng, pngquant, gifsicle or TinyPNG and make Google happy!
 - You can create interlaced/progressive images.
 - You can even transform animated gifs.
 - In addition to jpeg, gif and png, you can save images in webp format (if you have the necessary server requirements).